If you are considering a request for a donation to a

 donating directly to it.

-registration.
-To verify if the charity is registered, contact the Department of
+Verify if a charity is registered with the Department of

 Financial Institutions at (608) 267-1711 or online at www.wdfi.org.